redradist/ferris-gc/README.md

 ```

 Lets try to understand step-by-step what is what here:
-1) #[derive(Trace, Finalize)]
+1) \#[derive(Trace, Finalize)]

-   Macro that implement Trace and Finalize for the particular object.
+   Macro that implements Trace and Finalize for the particular object.
    It is needed because `Gc::new` and `GcCell::new` waiting object that implement trait `Trace` and using this trait GarbageCollector is able to collect unreachable objects ...
-   Trait `Finalizer` will be called when object is disposed.
-Also you can implement custom trait `Finalizer` for your particular needs
+   Trait `Finalize` will be called when object is disposed.
+Also you can implement custom trait `Finalize` for your particular needs

-2) #[ferris_gc_main]
+2) \#[ferris_gc_main]

    Macro for main function in your program is needed for disposing all objects after Application finished.
-   It is usefull because otherwise object `gc3` will not be disposed by GarbageCollector and finalize will not be called ...
+   It is useful because otherwise object `gc3` will not be disposed by GarbageCollector and finalize will not be called ...

 To add dependencies you should add:
 ```toml